techscouter/semantic-xr/Examples/DemoGameCubes/DemoGameCubesREADME.md

   * Image

     ![Five gray cubes, plus one destination blue cube right in the center of the field of view.
 All surrounded by a wall and cloudy sky](DemoGameCubes4.png)
-  * Semantic-XR (now there are six cubes in the semanticSpatialEntities section and collisionPrediction points to the destination)
+  * Semantic-XR (now there are six cubes in the semanticSpatialEntities section and collision prediction points to the destination)

         {
             "semanticXr":{